 The New Solutions Campaign: The Presumptive Parole Act

-We are currently advocating for the passage of S907/A2308, or the Presumptive Parole Act, a bill that would allow for the release of nonviolent offenders at their first parole eligibility date, provided that they commit no serious disciplinary infractions while incarcerated and participate in rehabilitation programming.
+We are currently advocating for the passage of Senate Bill 677, or the Presumptive Parole Act, a bill that would allow for the release of nonviolent offenders at their first parole eligibility date, provided that they commit no serious disciplinary infractions while incarcerated and participate in rehabilitation programming.

 At the moment, administrative delays and poor institutional organization mean that individuals often remain needlessly warehoused in prisons even after they become eligible for parole.
 This wastes money and hinders successful reintegration by ensuring that offenders are denied participation in their families and communities for longer than public safety and fundamental fairness demands.

 By facilitating the release of nonviolent offenders who have met certain requirements, the Presumptive Parole Act provides an incentive for good behavior and cooperation with treatment recommendations without compromising the ability of the parole board to make decisions that best promote public safety.
 It will streamline community reintegration efforts, reduce our burgeoning prison population, and prevent the wasteful expenditure of state money on continuing to incarcerate people who have served their time and demonstrated rehabilitation.
 Please join us in supporting this critical piece of legislation.